 About The Bison Group

-The Bison Group, LLC is a Kansas based public relations and political consulting firm that was founded in 2011 and is based out of Kansas City, KS.
+The Bison Group, LLC is a Kansas based public relations and political consulting firm that was founded in 2011.
 Since our founding we have become a regional provider of campaign and legislative services and have members of our team based out of Kansas City, Topeka, and Wichita.

 We provide full-scale online and traditional campaign/ legislative consulting services for our clients.
 We can handle everything from building you a website and creating your campaign’s branding / literature to running an aggressive field / online media program and everything in-between.